stephenrkell/liballocs/README.md

 * most of the time, you don't have to change your code
     - ... or even recompile it!
     - so long as you have debugging information
-    - exception: custom allocators (alloca() and obstacks are fine)
+    - exception: custom allocators (`alloca()` is supported via compile-time instrumentation; obstacks are WIP)
-        + for these: annotate and relink, but usually no code changes (see Documentation/custom-allocators.md)
+        + for your own allocators: annotate and relink, but usually no code changes (see Documentation/custom-allocators.md)

 * most of the time, the slowdown is not noticeable
-    - slowdowns I've seen are mostly under 5%
+    - slowdowns I've seen are mostly under 5%...
-    - ongoing work is reducing these further (see Documentation/projects.md)
+    - ... and these could be reduced further, to near zero (see Documentation/projects.md)
-    - some code patterns do fare worse
+    - some code patterns do suffer worse slowdowns
         + main one: non-malloc-like custom allocators

 * most of the time, the memory overheads are low